yuz0101/aioTrends/README.md

 Only data of interest over time is tested and avaiable now.

+### Pros

+- **Saving time** ~ By employing the asynchronous framework of aiohttp, the programme will deal with other requests while waiting for responses from Google Trends, saving the waiting time.
+* **Saving repeated requests** ~ Suffering from broken connections and being tired of restarting the requests process?
+This programme separates the whole process into (1) building a cookies pool, (2) building a widgets pool and (3) retrieving data.
+The programme can be started from either sub-stage, avoiding sending repeated requests.
++ **Unlimited tasks amount** ~ Tons of queries?
+The programme will handle that for you automatically.

+### Cons

+- **Heavily relying on proxies** ~ When running on a large amount of queries, proxies would be required for successfully catching responses.
+In this context, a small amount of rotating proxies or a large amount of static proxies would be required.
 ### Setting

 Settings can be customized inside the `Settings` Class.